 No Smoking and Vaping Laws

-The majority of Snohomish County residents do not smoke, yet the secondhand smoke from cigarettes, cigars, hookahs, and pipes contains the same dangerous chemicals as a person who smokes would inhale.
+The majority of Snohomish County residents do not smoke, yet the secondhand smoke from cigarettes, cigars, hookahs, e-cigarettes, and pipes contains the same dangerous chemicals as a person who smokes would inhale.
 Secondhand smoke from cigarettes contains more than 7,000 chemicals, hundreds of which are toxic and about 70 of which can cause cancer.
-Furthermore, e-cigarettes and vaping products release a cloud of chemicals that may be harmful, especially to our most vulnerable.

 The Smoking in Public Places Law was passed in 2005, making Washington the 10th state in the country to implement a law that prohibits smoking in all public places and places of employment.
-The Snohomish Health District amended the state’s Smoking in Public Places law (Chapter 70.160 RCW) to add Chapter 13 of the Sanitary Code to make it clear that the law also applies to marijuana and hookah smoking as well as to cigarettes.
-However, neither of these laws address vaping or the use of vapor products in public.
+The Snohomish Health District amended the state’s Smoking in Public Places law (Chapter 70.160 RCW) to include marijuana, hookah, and e-cigarettes and vapes.

 Where are Smoking and Vaping Prohibited?